Owning Your Own Death

 8. Avoid wearing jewelry, perfume, and make-up.
 Avoid singing, dancing or playing music with attachment.

 Taking the Eight Mahayana Precepts also enables you to live in pure ethical conduct for 24 hours.
-If you observe the precepts with a strong motivation of cherishing the welfare of others, the benefits derived are said to be immeasurable.
+If you observe the precepts with the strong motivation of cherishing the welfare of others, the benefits derived are said to be immeasurable.

-Please note the retreat will be in silence from Saturday morning through to Sunday morning to respect those who have taken the precepts (except for discussion during the teaching sessions).
+Please note the retreat will be in silence from Saturday morning through to Sunday morning to respect those who have taken the precepts (except for discussion during the sessions).